luiszxz/IOT-Smart-Basket/README.md

 - Cashier scans QR code to retrieve all data instantly (can read from Firebase or decode QR).
 - Transaction saved to Firebase for records and reporting.

+Project Structure
+The application logic is cleanly separated into two primary files:
+- main.py: Contains all User Interface (UI) and event handling logic (buttons, display updates, budget checking, checkout process).
+This runs the main Tkinter loop.
+- firestore_py.py: Manages all Backend Logic including Firebase initialization, querying the Firestore database, and running the dedicated, continuous scanning thread that signals item changes back to the GUI.

+Setup and Installation

+Follow these steps to set up the Smart Basket system locally.
+1. Prerequisites

+You must have Python 3.8+ installed.
+The project also requires a set of external libraries.

+2. Dependencies
+Install all necessary Python libraries using pip:

+pip install customtkinter pillow qrcode firebase-admin opencv-python pyzbar

+Firebase Configuration
+The firestore_py.py file requires a secure connection to your Firebase project.
+- Get Service Account Key: In your Firebase console, go to Project Settings > Service accounts.
+- Click Generate new private key and download the JSON file.
+- Rename and Place: Place this downloaded JSON file in the project root directory and ensure its name matches the path used in firestore_py.py:

+cred = credentials.Certificate("smart-basket-90f82-firebase-adminsdk-jns92-99b59e40f0.json")

+Running the Application
+Execute the main GUI file to start the system:

+python smart_basket_gui.py